Application process for bus accreditation

 National police certificate/s

-- Individual applicant - an original national police check certificate for the individual applicant.
-National police checks must be obtained from Victoria Police.
+- Individual applicant - an original national police check certificate (from Victoria Police) for the individual applicant.
+National police checks must be obtained from Victoria Police, not federal police.

-- For all other applicants - an original national police check certificate for each relevant person.
-National police checks must be obtained from Victoria Police.
+- For all other applicants - an original national police check certificate (from Victoria Police) for each relevant person.
+National police checks must be obtained from Victoria Police, not federal police.

 - For each bus to be operated under the service, a copy of the current roadworthy certificate issued by a licensed vehicle tester authorised by VicRoads to test buses.